 Wind speeds measured at the Julian and Alpine RAWS varied from 10 to 27 km/h (Table 2).
-Wind direction was consistently from the ENE, although at 5 a.m. and 6 a.m. the wind direction at Alpine turned slightly more northward compared with the previous two hours at this station.
+Wind direction was consistently from the ENE, although at 5 a.m. and 6 a.m. the wind direction at Alpine turned slightly more northward compared with the previous 2 h at this station.
 MM5 forecast wind speed and direction did not closely match the wind speed and direction measured at the two RAWS (Table 2).
 At 3 a.m., MM5 forecast wind speeds were much higher than those actually measured, although the forecast wind direction generally agreed with the wind direction measured at the RAWS.
 At 4 a.m., the forecast wind direction turned towards the north, but wind speeds came in closer agreement with those measured by the RAWS.
 At 5 and 6 a.m., the forecast wind direction further shifted to the northwest.

-The evacuation trigger buffers modeled by WUIVAC are shown in Figure 5.
-The 1-hour trigger buffer was modeled using the 5 a.m.
+The evacuation trigger buffers modeled by WUIVAC are shown in Fig. 5.
+The 1-h trigger buffer was modeled using the 5 a.m.
 MM5 wind field.
-As a result, the 1-hour trigger buffer points towards the northwest, although there is a small extension of the buffer towards the east.
-This is explained by a small area of hardwood/light conifer (fuel model 8) just to the north of this extension, which is modeled as having lower fire spread rates, serving as a partial barrier to eastward fire spread.
-The "holes" within the buffer, as well as the irregular pattern towards the upper left, result from unburnable fuels, in this case water bodies and localized zones of urban built-up areas.
-Topography in the area of the 1-hour buffer consists of rolling hills at primarily NW or SE aspects.
+As a result, the 1-h trigger buffer points towards the northwest, although there is a small extension of the buffer towards the east.
+This is explained by a small area of hardwood/ light conifer (fuel model 8) just to the north of this extension, which is modeled as having lower fire-spread rates, serving as a partial barrier to eastward fire spread.
+The "holes" within the buffer, as well as the irregular pattern towards the upper left, result from unburnable fuels, in this case water bodies and localized zones of